metalsoft-io/metalcloud-sdk-go/docs/NetworkFabricAPI.md

 [[Back to README]](../README.md)

-## RemoveNetworkEquipmentFromFabric
+## RemoveNetworkDeviceFromFabric

-> NetworkFabric RemoveNetworkEquipmentFromFabric(ctx, networkFabricId, networkEquipmentId).Execute()
+> NetworkFabric RemoveNetworkDeviceFromFabric(ctx, networkFabricId, networkDeviceId).Execute()

-Remove a network equipment from a fabric
+Remove a network device from a fabric

 ### Example